 If you prefer, you can enter and change the SunATM configuration information by editing the SunATM configuration files directly.
-See Chapter 3 "Editing SunATM Configuration Files"," for a description of the configuration files' contents and formats.
+See Chapter 3.

 Note - See the Glossary for descriptions of the ATM and SunATM terms used in this chapter.
-Chapter 3 "Editing SunATM Configuration Files"," and Chapter 4 "Classical IP and LAN Emulation Protocols"," also provide more information about ATM protocols and the SunATM implementation of these protocols.
+Chapter 3," and Chapter 5," also provide more information about ATM protocols and the SunATM implementation of these protocols.